Petz recovery maps for qudit quantum channels: Scalability of the Petz maps

-To clarify the role of the dimension in the state recovery via the Petz map, we also compute the non-unitality measure, $\mathcal{N}$, introduced in Sec.\ref{prelims}.
-As can be seen from Fig.~\ref{fig:NUnitalityAD}, for $p = 0.3$, the non-unitality measure $\mathcal{N}$ for the Petz map increases with the dimension but the outcome is different depending on the choice of the reference state.
-We observe that the curves for $\mathcal{P}_{AD}^{\sigma(0.01)}$ and $\Lambda_{AD}$ are superposed, meaning that the Petz map for the choice of $\sigma(0.01)$ shifts the maximally mixed state in the same way as the amplitude-damping channel.
+In Fig.~\ref{fig:NUnitalityAD} we compute the non-unitality measure, $\mathcal{N}$, introduced in Sec.~\ref{prelims} for a fixed value of $p$.
+For $p = 0.3$, the non-unitality measure $\mathcal{N}$ for the Petz map increases with the dimension but the outcome is different depending on the choice of the reference state.
+We observe that the curves for $\mathcal{P}_{AD}^{\sigma(0.01)}$ and $\Lambda_{AD}$ are superimposed, meaning that the Petz map for the choice of $\sigma(0.01)$ shifts the maximally mixed state in the same way as the amplitude-damping channel.
 On the other hand, for $\mathcal{P}_{AD}^{\sigma(1 - 1/d)}$, $\mathcal{N}$ is much smaller and it does not reproduce the same non-unital behavior as $\Lambda_{AD}$.
-This has already been discussed in Sec. \ref{geometrical}.
 Changing the noise strength $p$, the same behavior of $\mathcal{N}$ is observed but with different values.
 For a qubit, from Fig. \ref{fig:NUnitalityAD}, we obtain $\mathcal{N} = 0$ and $\mathcal{N} = 0.15$ for the choices of $\sigma(1 - 1/d)$ and $\sigma(0.01)$, respectively.
 Bringing together Figs. \ref{fig:DistDimAD03} and \ref{fig:NUnitalityAD}, a connection can be traced.
-When choosing $\sigma(1 - 1/d)$, the Petz map does not retrieve the non-unital behavior of the amplitude damping, contrary to what is observed for the choice of $\sigma(0.01)$.
-This is a limitation that reflects on the bad performance of $\mathcal{P}_{AD}^{\sigma(1 - 1/d)}$ compared to $\mathcal{P}_{AD}^{\sigma(0.01)}$.
-However, when increasing the dimension, the measure $\mathcal{N}$ also increases, therefore decreasing the difference between the non-unital character of $\Lambda_{AD}$ and $\mathcal{P}_{AD}^{\sigma(1-1/d)}$.
-Consequently, the recovery is improved, as can be observed in Fig. \ref{fig:DistDimAD03} (right).
+When choosing $\sigma(1 - 1/d)$, which is not the optimal reference state when considering the full state space ~\cite{Lea21}, the Petz map does not retrieve the non-unital behavior of the amplitude damping, contrary to what is observed when choosing the optimal $\sigma(0.01)$.
+This is a limitation encoded in the choice of reference state that reflects on the bad performance of $\mathcal{P}_{AD}^{\sigma(1 - 1/d)}$ compared to $\mathcal{P}_{AD}^{\sigma(0.01)}$.
+In Appendix ~\ref{ap:geom_bloch} we provide additional geometric evidence supporting the choice of $\sigma(0.01)$ as the optimal reference state within states of the form of Eq.~(\ref{eq:sigma_dim}).
+It can be also verified that when increasing the dimension, the difference between the non-unital character of $\Lambda_{AD}$ and $\mathcal{P}_{AD}^{\sigma(1-1/d)}$ decreases.
+In the inset of Fig.~\ref{fig:NUnitalityAD}, we depict the ratio between the non-unitality of both maps is, given by $\mathcal{R}_{\mathcal{N}} = 1 - \mathcal{N}(\mathcal{P}_{AD}^{\sigma(1 - 1/d)})/\mathcal{N}(\Lambda_{AD})$.
+As one can see, the non-unital character of the map is better captured for the Petz for higher dimensions, which explains the advantage observed in Fig.~\ref{fig:DistDimAD03}.
+Our findings highlight the critical influence of the choice of the reference state on the performance of the Petz map.
+Notably, our analysis reveals that the choice of $\sigma$, as depicted in Fig.~\ref{fig:DistDimAD03}, can significantly impact the performance, prompting the consideration of additional factors such as dimensionality.